gemc/docs/webPage/source/documentation/releases/roadmap.rst

 - Starting to move utility source code to **GEMC/libraries** github.

-- Removing sensitivity for a detector.
+- Removing sensitivity option for a given detector.

 - Test suite for individual detectors.